awsdocs/elb-user-guide/doc_source/load-balancer-vpc-endpoints.md

 ## Create a VPC Endpoint Policy for Elastic Load Balancing<a name="create-vpce-policy-elb"></a>

 You can attach a policy to your VPC endpoint to control access to the Elastic Load Balancing API\.
+The policy specifies:
-The policy specifies the principal that can perform actions, the actions that can be performed, and the resource on which the actions can be performed\.
++ The principal that can perform actions\.
++ The actions that can be performed\.
++ The resource on which the actions can be performed\.

-The following is an example VPC endpoint policy that denies everyone permission to create a load balancer through the endpoint but grants everyone permission to perform all other actions\.
+The following example shows a VPC endpoint policy that denies everyone permission to create a load balancer through the endpoint\.
+The example policy also grants everyone permission to perform all other actions\.

 ```
 {